theo-armour/agenda/1-simplicity/document-archiving.md

 ## Desired outcome

 * Tens of thousands of documents are
-  * online and available to the public
+  * Online and available to the public
   * Hosted on servers with a lengthy expected lifespan
   * Preferably at no charge
   * Cataloged